 After 5PM last Friday (Jan.
 9th) Mixmash released an annoucement offering a refund to anyone who had purchased "S.A.X" between 5PM Friday and the end of that day on Beatport.
-While controvesial to people who get all their music on-demand from Spotify or SoundCloud, such practices are in fact common among dance record labels.
-As Mixmash made clear in a statement released today, they're far from the worst perpetrators.
+While controversial to people who get all their music on-demand from Spotify or SoundCloud, such practices are in fact common among dance record labels.
+As Mixmash made clear in a statement released earlier today, they're far from the worst perpetrators.
 Labels have been known to offer free remixes, free show tickets, and even helicopter rides to boost increasingly sluggish mp3 sales.

 According to Mixmash themselves, Beatports brash move is "Something that we feel reflects negatively and unfairly on Mixmash, Laidback Luke and Tujamo."

 There are two key points to take away from this recent controversy: First, Beatport aren't afraid to go after long-time affiliates.
 Laidback Luke has been in the game as long as any of the Beatport generation and certainly wouldn't be our first choice to target.
 Second, the days of releasing mp3s simply are over.
 Market data tells us again and again that single-track purchases are in decline, and labels have been responding with increasingly risky incentives like the above.

 We reached out to Mixmash Managing Director and Co-Founder, Olga Heijns for comment:

 THUMP: Why do you think this release was targeted in particular?
 What (if anything) differed with this promotion from other releases?